-Dr. Patricia A. Boyle and her colleagues of Rush Alzheimer’s Disease Center in Chicago found that the greater a person’s muscle strength, the lower their likelihood of being diagnosed with Alzheimer’s.
+Dr. Patricia A. Boyle and her colleagues from Rush Alzheimer’s Disease Center in Chicago found that the greater a person’s muscle strength, the lower their likelihood of being diagnosed with Alzheimer’s.
 The same was true for the loss of mental function that often precedes full-blown Alzheimer’s.

 Neuroscientist Gage, by the way, exercises just about every day, as do most colleagues in his field.
-As Scott Small a neurologist at Columbia explains,
+As Scott Small, a neurologist at Columbia explains,

 I constantly get asked at cocktail parties what someone can do to protect their mental functioning.
 I tell them, ‘Put down that glass and go for a run.

-So if you want to grow some new brain cells and improve your brain function, go get some exercise!
+So, if you want to grow some new brain cells and improve your brain function, go get some exercise!

 Find this post interesting?
 If so, you may want to check out several related posts below: